Desert Rhino Camp | Palmwag

 1 x family unit consisting of 2 rooms, each with their own bathroom.
 Main bedroom has two three quarter beds which can be converted into king-size bed on request; 2nd bedroom with two three quarter beds.

-Bar, Eco Friendly, Pool
+Bar, Library, Pool

 Game drives showcase the magnitude of the landscape and offer the best possibilities of seeing desert-adapted wildlife.
 Morning or afternoon drives are available as well as full-day excursions.